desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 of NS hostnames).
 This ensures, for example, that an operator in a multi-homed setup cannot enable DNSSEC unless all other operators agree.
-[ TODO In principle, this applies to any CDS update.
-Should we phrase it as a general update to [@!RFC8078]? ]

 Because the parents of a Signaling Domain (such as the corresponding TLD registry) are in control of its chain of trust, they are also able to